CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowSolutionActionDefinitionAllOf.md

 `func (o *WorkflowSolutionActionDefinitionAllOf) UnsetStopWorkflows()`

 UnsetStopWorkflows ensures that no value is present for StopWorkflows, not even an explicit nil
+### GetUpgradedMoid

+`func (o *WorkflowSolutionActionDefinitionAllOf) GetUpgradedMoid() string`

+GetUpgradedMoid returns the UpgradedMoid field if non-nil, zero value otherwise.

+### GetUpgradedMoidOk

+`func (o *WorkflowSolutionActionDefinitionAllOf) GetUpgradedMoidOk() (*string, bool)`

+GetUpgradedMoidOk returns a tuple with the UpgradedMoid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUpgradedMoid

+`func (o *WorkflowSolutionActionDefinitionAllOf) SetUpgradedMoid(v string)`

+SetUpgradedMoid sets UpgradedMoid field to given value.

+### HasUpgradedMoid

+`func (o *WorkflowSolutionActionDefinitionAllOf) HasUpgradedMoid() bool`

+HasUpgradedMoid returns a boolean if a field has been set.

 ### GetValidationInformation

 `func (o *WorkflowSolutionActionDefinitionAllOf) GetValidationInformation() WorkflowValidationInformation`